GuamBoi/DiscordDevros/README.md

 Overall, `command_help` provides users with personalized, AI-generated explanations about how to use the bot's commands, using structured data and adaptable response templates.

+___

+###### `server_customization.py`

+The `server_customization.py` file is a cog for the Discord bot that enables server administrators to easily customize and manage role reactions for users.
+This feature allows users to select roles via reaction emojis on embedded messages that the bot sends to a specific channel.
+The bot then handles adding and removing roles based on those reactions, making it easy to offer dynamic roles (such as color roles, notification preferences, and channel access) to users.

+**Key Features:**

+1. **Role-based Reactions:** The bot sends multiple embed messages to a specified channel, each representing a different category of roles (color roles, channel roles, and notification preferences).
+Users can react to these messages with specific emojis, and the bot will assign or remove the corresponding roles.

+2. **Persistent Role Data:** Role configuration data (such as role names, emojis, and descriptions) is stored in a JSON file (`rolls.json`).
+This data can be updated without restarting the bot, and it allows for easy addition or removal of roles and emojis.

+3. **Automatic Role Assignment and Removal:** When a user reacts to an embed message, the bot checks which role corresponds to the selected emoji and then assigns that role to the user.
+Similarly, when a user removes their reaction, the bot removes the corresponding role from the user.

+4. **Customizable Embed Messages:** The embed messages sent by the bot can be customized for each category of roles.
+The bot will generate a unique embed with a description of the roles and corresponding emojis for each category (color, channels, notifications).

+5. **Persistence Across Restarts:** The `server_customization.py` file ensures that the roles and reactions remain persistent, even when the bot is restarted.
+This is accomplished by saving the message IDs and reactions in a JSON file (`message_ids.json`) so the bot can re-add the reactions to the correct messages when it starts back up.

+**How to Use:**

+1. **Run the `!server_customization` Command:** When you run the `!server_customization` command, the bot will send three embed messages (one for each category of roles: color, channels, notifications) to the specified channel.
+Each embed will list the available roles and emojis that users can react to.

+2. **React to Embed Messages:** Users can react to the embed messages with the corresponding emojis to select their roles.
+Once a user reacts, the bot will automatically assign the corresponding role to them.

+3. **Reacting to Remove Roles:** Users can also remove roles by clicking the corresponding emoji again to remove their reaction, and the bot will remove the assigned role.

+4. **Customizing Roles:** Server admins can customize the roles and emojis by modifying the `rolls.json` file.
+This file stores all the configuration data for the roles, including the role names, emojis, and descriptions.

+___

 #### `data/` Bot Data Files Explained
 ###### `commands.json`